-- DO NOT use Al-generated text again, you must formulate what you are saying by USING YOUR OWN WORDS. - Use PRESENT tense and ACTIVE (not passive) voice: e.g., we fit the model (NOT: a model was fit (passive), NOT: we looked at the results (past tense)) - In English, do NOT use contractions: e.g., always NOT, never N'T - In English, avoid using the word 'indeed' this sounds very natural in French writing, but sounds clumsy and even pretentious in English.
+- DO NOT use Al-generated text again, you must formulate what you are saying by USING YOUR OWN WORDS. - Use PRESENT tense and ACTIVE (not passive) voice: e.g., we fit the model (NOT: a model was fit (passive), NOT: we looked at the results (past tense)).
+If you can end the phrase / sentence with 'by zombies' then you are using passive voice!! - In English, do NOT use contractions: e.g., always NOT, never N'T - In English, avoid using the word 'indeed' this sounds very natural in French writing, but sounds clumsy and even pretentious in English.